keitheous/keitheous.github.io/README.md

 keitheous.com
 =============

 This is a personal website to promote my work and let the world know I am as a Web Developer.
-I have decided to test out parallax.js by Matthew Wagerfield (you can visit his website here [link](http://matthew.wagerfield.com/parallax/)) for my website to give users a 3D view while browsing through the page.
-This page is YET TO BE a responsive designed webpage.
+I have decided to test out parallax.js by Matthew Wagerfield (you can visit his website here [link](http://matthew.wagerfield.com/parallax/)) for my website to give users a 3D view while browsing through the page. **This page is YET TO BE a responsive designed webpage**.

 Understanding Parallax.js
 -------------------------